shahadat13593/Random-Background-Generator/README.md

 ## Features

 - **Random Background Color:** Changes the background color to a random RGB color on each button click.
-- **Responsive Design:** The design is mobile-friendly and adjusts to different screen sizes.
 - **Simple and Clean UI:** The user interface features a minimalistic design with a bold heading and a button to trigger the background change.

 ## Preview